Furniss v Dawson

-Furniss v.
-Dawson is an important House of Lords case in the field of UK tax.
-Its full name is Furniss (Inspector of Taxes) v.
-Dawson D.E.R., Furniss (Inspector of Taxes) v.
-Dawson G.E., Murdoch (Inspector of Taxes) v.
-Dawson R.S., and its citation is [1984] A.C.
-474, or alternatively [1984] 2 W.L.R.
-226.

-Its effect was to extend the applicability of The Ramsay Principle.

-The Ramsay Principle

-The most important background to Furniss v.
-Dawson was the decision of the House of Lords a few years earlier in W. T. Ramsay Ltd. v.
-Inland Revenue Commissioners [1982] A. C. 300.
-In the Ramsay case, a company which had made a substantial capital gain had entered into a complex and self-cancelling series of transactions which had generated an artificial capital loss.
-The House of Lords decided that where a transaction has pre-arranged artificial steps which serve no commercial purpose other than to save tax, then the proper approach is to tax the effect of the transaction as a whole.
+Furniss v Dawson [1983] UKHL 4 is an important House of Lords case in the field of UK tax that extended the applicability of The Ramsay Principle.
+This came from W. T. Ramsay Ltd. v.
+Inland Revenue Commissioners [1982] AC 300 where a company had made a substantial capital gain and entered into a complex and self-cancelling series of transactions that generated an artificial capital loss.
+The House of Lords held that where a transaction has pre-arranged artificial steps which serve no commercial purpose other than to save tax, then the proper approach is to tax the effect of the transaction as a whole.

-Facts of the case

-The facts of the case are of less significance than the general principle which arose from it.
-However, in summary, they are: